svercammen/netdaemon-app-template/README.md

 ## Getting started

 1. Make new repository with this repo as template
-2. Edit the daemon_config.json file to provide details about how to connect to Home Assistant.
+2. RENAME `_deamon_config.json` to `daemon_config.json`.
+Edit the daemon_config.json file to provide details about how to connect to Home Assistant.
 You will need a long lived token, ip, port.
 3. Run dotnet restore in the terminal
 4. Add and edit your apps in the apps folder.
 There are a few code-snippets you can use.
 5. Copy the edited apps to the folder `netdaemon/apps` under your Hass.io config folder.
 Even more easy is to use HACS to deploy your APP to Home Assistant